LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/DetaildAPI/mtlsForward.md

 | 401  | Not Authenticated     |
 | 403  | Not Authorized        |
 | 500  | Internal Server Error |

+(In this resource we can return every status code the remote endpoint returns).

 **Response Headers**